elshaw82/100daysofcode/README.md

 **Thoughts**: Listened to a Code Newbie podcast today which talked about the importance of learning Vanilla JavaScript before looking into any frameworks.
 Really happy I chose to learn the fundamentals first!

 **Link(s) to work*

+## Day 53: June 16, 2020

+**Today's Progress**: Had a bit of a hectic day today so I didn't start coding until a bit later than usual.
+Made a good start on a CSS & HTML lava lamp.
+Planning to add a bit of JavaScript to toggle an on/off switch.

+**Thoughts**: Really enjoyed playing around with keyframes and using percentages to change the border and overall shape of the "lava".

+**Link(s) to work*